Lorraine Copeland: Archaeology

-Copeland worked in the field of Palaeolithic archaeology for over fifty years, and was associated with the University College London Institute of Archaeology.
+Copeland worked in the field of Palaeolithic and Neolithic archaeology for over fifty years, and was associated with the University College London Institute of Archaeology.
+Accompanied by Peter J. Wescombe she compiled two volumes called the "Inventory of Stone-Age Sites in Lebanon".
+Volume one covered the central portion of the western coast from Tripoli to the North bank of the Litani River and was published in 1965.
+A second volume was published in 1966 providing an inventory of Stone Age sites in Southern Lebanon and the Beqaa valley, expanding on the discovery of the Heavy Neolithic Qaraoun culture, named by Henri Fleisch.
 She was an adviser to the Stone Age Institute.
 In 2004 the festschrift "From the River to the Sea: The Palaeolithic and the Neolithic on the Euphrates and in the Northern Levant " was published in her honour.

 Family

 Copeland married Miles on 25 September 1942 at St Mary's Church, Great Portland Street, London.
-The couple had four children, all of whom went on to have notable careers; their eldest son Miles Copeland III (born 2 May 1944) as an executive in the entertainment industry, Ian Copeland (born 25 April 1949) as a music promoter and booking agent, Lorraine "Lennie" Copeland as a writer and film producer, and Stewart Copeland (born 16 July 1952) as a musician best known as the drummer for the band The Police.
+The couple had four children, all of whom went on to have notable careers: their eldest son Miles Copeland III (born 2 May 1944) as an executive in the entertainment industry, Ian Copeland (born 25 April 1949) as a music promoter and booking agent, Lorraine "Lennie" Copeland as a writer and film producer, and Stewart Copeland (born 16 July 1952) as a musician best known as the drummer for the band The Police.
 Her husband Miles died on 14 January 1991, and her son Ian predeceased her in May 2006.
 Lorraine Copeland died at Chateau Marouatte in Dordogne, France, on 27 April 2013.
 She is buried next to her husband Miles in the churchyard of St Peter and St Paul's Church, Aston Rowant, Oxfordshire.